Josh Bell Player Props: Guardians vs. Astros

 Astros Pitching Rankings

-- The 9.3 strikeouts per nine innings put together by the Astros pitching staff ranks sixth in the league.
+- The Astros pitching staff ranks sixth in MLB with a collective 9.2 strikeouts per nine innings.

-- The Astros have the fourth-ranked team ERA across all MLB pitching staffs (3.82).
+- The Astros have the fourth-ranked team ERA among all league pitching staffs (3.81).

-- Astros pitchers combine to allow 126 total home runs at a rate of 1.2 per game (to rank 17th in the league).
+- Astros pitchers combine to rank 16th in baseball in home runs given up (126 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.